Nimb Hotel: The first Bazaar Building

-When Tivoli opened in 1843, there was already a "Bazar in "Chinese style" almost at the site of the current building.
+When Tivoli opened in 1843, there was already a "bazaar in Chinese style" almost at the site of the current building.
 It housed shops and a restaurant but burned down in 1862.
 A new building in the same style was ready the following year.

 The new building

 Restaurant Nimb photographed by Peter Elfelt in 1912.

 The Bazar Building was torn down in 1908 in connection with the construction of Copenhagen Central Station.
 The existing building was built close to the original site, this time designed by architect and Tivoli director Knud Arne Petersen in Moorish style.
 It was inaugurated in 1909.
 It was initially used as an exhibition space, for instance for arts & crafts exhibitions, but also housed a restaurant.

 The building took its name from Wilhelm and Louise Nimb, who had created a restaurant dynasty in Copenhagen.
 They were brought in by Tivoli to manage the restaurant Divan 2, which still exists.
 Under their supervision, it gained major popularity.
 It became a favoured hang-out for the city's establishment, colloquially known as Nimb's Verenda.
 The Nimb couple's two daughters, Henriette (1863 – 1919) and Serina (1865–1939), were brought up to take part in the family business and when the Bazar reopened in 1909, they took over the running of it.
 Later, the building housed various establishments but kept its name.